 - Commercial vehicles sold: 2,096, 36.54% less than in April of 2021.

 - Passenger cars regitrations: 12,420, which represents a figure of 16.13% less than in April of 2021.

-Portugal is the 20th-placed country in ranking of 137 countries based on number of vehicle registrations.
+Portugal is the 40th-placed country in ranking of 137 countries based on number of vehicle registrations.

 Changes in Portuguese vehicle registration numbers are shown in the tables below.
 As several studies indicate, these changes are very much related to changes in GDP and, hence, to a country's economic situation.
-Sales have declined since 2007, as 263,000 were registered that year, as have the number of registrations per thousand residents, which that year numbered 24.97.
+Sales have grown since 2012, as 156,204 were produced that year as have the number of registrations per thousand residents, which that year numbered 14.82.